azh412/VirtualPianoBot/README.md

      `git clone https://github.com/azh412/VirtualPianoBot.git`

      `pip3 install pyautogui`

+# Usage

-  3. To run the bot, execute `python3 VirtualPianoBot`
+     To run the bot, execute `python3 VirtualPianoBot`

      Then, choose a song name based on the txt files in the new folder in Downloads